mhmgad/ExCut/README.md

    #evalaute rules quality
    explm.aggregate_explanations_quality(explanations_dict)
    ```
-   Note: `QueryInterface` is the interface to the indexed KG triples and the labels of the target entities.
+   Note: `QueryInterfaceExtended` is the interface to the indexed KG triples and the labels of the target entities.
     It requires  as an input the identifiers of the KG to mine over.
 It is possible that a single KG can be stored in
     several subgraphs each with a different identifier.
 Then all should be listed as shown in the above code,